luzmo-official/cumulio-auth0/Readme.md

     * Go to users & create 2 users: bradpots@exampleapp.com & angelinajulie@exampleapp.com

     * in the `user_metadata` of these users add their firstName and language.
-In `app_metadata` add theur department. (`user_metadata` is meant for user preferences that they could easily change, whereas `app_metadata` is for user information that an admin would control:)
+In `app_metadata` add their department. (`user_metadata` is meant for user preferences that they could easily change, whereas `app_metadata` is for user information that an admin would control:)

       for Brad:  `user_metadata = {"firstName": "Brad", "language": "fr" } app_metadata = {"department": "Quadbase" }`